sts10/tidy/readme.markdown

           Do NOT sort outputted list alphabetically.
 Preserves original list order.
 Note that duplicates lines and blank lines will still be removed

-      --normalize
+  -z, --normalize
           Normalize Unicode of all characters of all words.
+Uses Unicode Normalization Form C.
-May slow down performance
+          May negatively affect Tidy's performance

   -l, --lowercase
           Lowercase all words on new list